vjotov/blockchain-for-devs-book/content/part-2-dapps-ethereum-and-solidity/ganache-and-truffle/ganache-and-truffle-framework/compile-contracts.md

 Saving artifacts...
 ```

-Now the contracts are deployed we can play with them directly in the terminal
+Now the contracts are deployed we can play with them directly in the terminal:
 ```
 var contract = SimpleStorage.at('0x30753e4a8aad7f8597332e813735def5dd395028')
 ```
-It is javascript terminal and we can use it for interacting.
+It is a JavaScript terminal and we can use it to call methods and do anything that we can do in JS:
 ```
 truffle(develop) > contract.set(10)
 { tx: '0x5d55c1c602355b843f35b8daea01b819db217faf32ef5592a6c338ceb88cdfbf',